Robert Gregory Browne

-Robert Gregory Browne is an American novelist, former screenwriter, and co-founder and creative director of Braun Haus Media, LLC.
+Robert Gregory Browne (born 1955) is an American novelist, former screenwriter, and co-founder and creative director of Braun Haus Media, LLC.

 Early life

 Browne was born in California, but at the age of eleven, moved with his family to Honolulu, Hawaii.
 After discovering the work of Donald Westlake, Browne set his sights on becoming a writer and at seventeen wrote 130 pages of a comedy mystery novel that remains unfinished.
 Browne tried writing speculative episodes of The Rockford Files and Harry O, among others, but none of these scripts were ever purchased and Browne shifted his interest to music.

 Hollywood

 In 1990, Browne took up writing again and completed a feature-length screenplay, which was a winner in the Nicholl Fellowships in Screenwriting competition.
 The program is sponsored by the Academy of Motion Picture Arts & Sciences and is designed to give aspiring screenwriters a way into the film industry.
 Browne was one of five winners that year and received a twenty thousand dollar grant for his screenplay, Low Tide.
 Several weeks after winning, that screenplay sold to Showtime and was slated to be produced by the network.
 After two years of development, executives overseeing production left the network and the screenplay was put into turnaround.

 Browne continued working in Hollywood for many years.
 In the late 1990s, he worked with producer-writer Larry Brody, and was hired by Saban/Fox Kids as a staff writer for the animated show, Diabolik, based on the famed Italian comic book.
 He and Brody later worked together on the Marvel production, Spider-Man Unlimited.